sidkjha/BlazorTestWebApp/README.md

 ## Creating a test client Web Application based on ASP.NET Core 3.1 Blazor Server which calls Restful Python Flask API

 WIP: Dockerfile has been created which is used build images and run the container in docker host - an AWS ec2 linux instance.
-Fine-tuning is going on.
+Nginx will configured to make it accessible over internet.

 Pre-requisites: Type the following in shell terminal (assuming Python3.7 and pip i.e. package manager is pre-installed in the system)-
 ###### pip install -r BlazorTestWebApp/PythonFlaskAPIForBlazorCln/requirement.txt